KDAB/KDDockWidgets/README.md

 - Show close button on tabs
 - Allow to make a dock widget non-closable and/or non-dockable
 - Optional maximize button on the title bar
+- FloatingWindows can be utility windows or full native

 ![Screen capture](./screencap.gif?raw=true "The docking system in action")